Skip to main content

 Gatlinburg's Trout Facility and Trout Program is a trout rearing facility, producing and stocking approximately 40,000–50,000 trout annually into Gatlinburg’s streams while integrating education and conservation into recreation.
 (Photo by Gatlinburg)

-Known as the gateway to the most visited national parks, Gatlinburg plays a unique role in outdoor adventure and recreation for millions each year while still balancing quality-of-life amenities for local residents.
+Known as the gateway to the country’s most visited national park, Gatlinburg plays a unique role in outdoor adventure and recreation for millions while also delivering quality-of-life amenities for local residents.

 Gatlinburg trout rearing facility